spacetelescope/drizzlepac/doc/source/catalog_generation.rst

-The **Background Algorithm 3** uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in constrast to **Background Algorithm 2**.
+The **Background Algorithm 3** uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in contrast to **Background Algorithm 2**.
 An initial low-resolution estimate of the background is performed by computing sigma-clipped median values in 27x27 pixel boxes across the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
 Both the 27 and 3 pixel